 The Best Baja Campgrounds and RV Parks

-The campground list is in order from north to south and back up north following our recommended Baja road trip route: enter Mexico via Mexicali, take Highway 5 along the Gulf, and then Highway 1 down to the southern tip of the peninsula, then head back north on Highway 1 along the Pacific, and exit through Tecate.
+Recommended Baja Road Trip Route: The campground list is in order from north to south and back up north, following our recommended Baja road trip route.
+Enter Mexico via Mexicali, take Highway 5 along the Gulf, and then Highway 1 down to the southern tip of the peninsula, then head back north on Highway 1 along the Pacific, and then Highway 3 to cross the border into the US through Tecate (avoid the long wait times at Tijuana and Mexicali).
+For an alternative route, check out this Classic Baja California Road Trip Itinerary.

-The campsites on this list are organized by location with 1 to 2 top camping options for each area.
+The campsites on this list are organized by location, with 1 to 2 top camping options for each area.
 All of these campsites are places where camping is permitted, so there’s no need to worry about accidentally camping on private land.

 San Felipe

-San Felipe, Baja California is a fishing town on the shore of the Gulf of California, about 2 hours south of the capital city of Mexicali.
+San Felipe, Baja California, is a fishing town on the shore of the Gulf of California, about 2 hours south of the capital city of Mexicali.

 With countless beachfront RV parks, tons of seafood restaurants, and a lively boardwalk, it’s the ideal place to ease into Mexico and spend a few days decompressing after crossing the border.